• Follow Us

 With a total of about 250 monasteries, the culture of Sikkim is closely linked to Tibetan Buddhism.
 Monasteries form an integral part of Sikkim.
 Most monasteries belong to the Nyingmapa Sect or the Kargyupa Sect.

-Enchey Monastery: The name of this 200-year-old monastery means the Solitary temple.
-The monastery is famous for the mask dance called 'Cham' performed in the month of January.
+Enchey Monastery: The name of this 200-year-old monastery means the Solitary Temple.
+The monastery is famous for the mask dance called 'Cham' performed in January.

-Dodrul Chorten: This Chorten in Gangtok was built in 1945-46, in accordance with a prophecy.
+Dodrul Chorten: This Chorten in Gangtok was built in 1945-46, following a prophecy.
 Placed inside the Chorten is a complete mandala set of Dorji Phurpa (Bajra Kilaya), one set of Ka-gyur holy Books, relics, complete 'zung'(mantras) and other religious objects.

 Phodang Monastery: This monastery is just 28km from Gangtok.
 It was built by the Chogyal Gyurmed Namgyal sometime in the first quarter of the eighteenth century.
 The original monastery has been rebuilt and is today one of the most beautiful in Sikkim.
 It possesses some beautiful old mural paintings and has around 260 monks.
 The main annual festival is performed on the 28th & 29th days of the tenth month of the Tibetan calendar.